Pork Chops with Rhubarb Compote

 - 1/2 small red onion, diced

 - 4 large stalks rhubarb, cut into 1/4-inch crosswise slices

 - 1 teaspoon grated fresh ginger

 - 2 tablespoons plus 1 teaspoon honey

-- In a medium saucepan, heat the olive oil over medium-high and saute the onion until tender and translucent.
+In a medium saucepan, heat the 2 teaspoons olive oil over medium-high and saute the onion until tender and translucent.
 Add the garlic and saute another minute or so.
 Turn the heat to low, add the rhubarb, orange juice, and ginger, and stir.
 Cook, stirring occasionally until the rhubarb goes tender without completely losing its shape.
 Add the honey and a generous pinch of salt.
 Stir.
 Taste and adjust seasoning as needed.
+Remove from heat.

-- Prepare your grill so it's at a medium-high heat.
-Brush the grill with oil and lay on the chops.
+Prepare your grill so it's at a medium-high heat or set a heavy skillet over medium-high.
+Brush the grill/skillet with oil and lay down the chops.
 Cook to your desired doneness (I figure about 3 to 4 minutes per side for medium).
-Alternatively, you an cook the chops in a heavy skillet or under a broiler.

-- Remove from heat and rest for 5 minutes.
+Remove from heat and rest for at least 5 minutes.